aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 in the cloud, or use it as the foundational building block to modernize existing payments systems.

-This solution provides multi-region, tunable consistency with the decision-making process managed by API consumers that allows for the acceptance, rejection, cancellation, and re-drive of data processing workflows with failover across AWS regions.
+This solution enables API consumers to control ISO 20022 messaging workflows across multiple AWS regions by prioritizing either consistency or availability, as well as by handling failover through rejection, cancellation, and re-drive of data processing across AWS regions in case of regional failures.

 Read [this blog post](https://bit.ly/iso20022blog) for additional data points such as architecture choices and cost considerations.